vrchat-community/creator-docs/Docs/docs/worlds/components/vrc_station.md

 When using stations on an avatar that you want to animate on or off, you need to toggle specific objects and components.
 ![image](/img/worlds/vrc_station-0adc923-av-station-fix.png)
+**The red box needs to be enabled upon upload.
+If it is disabled upon upload, the Station will not work!**

-**Do not animate or disable the toggle in the red box.
-Only animate the toggles in the green boxes.** Since this involves disabling/enabling components and objects, this **must** be done in the FX layer.
+Toggling the red box will kick out the player currently sitting in the station.
+Toggling the green boxes will only stop new people from sitting in the station.
+Since this involves disabling/enabling components and objects, this **must** be done in the FX layer.

-Attempting to work around this by enabling/disabling a parent object of the chair will also cause problems.
-You must explicitly animate the objects highlighted above in green.

-Keep in mind that having avatar stations on by default (as in, having the green toggles on by default) means that if a user disables animations with the Safety System, the stations remain active, even if the wearer has animated them off.
+Keep in mind that having avatar stations on by default (as in, having the toggles on by default) means that if a user disables animations with the Safety System, the stations remain active, even if the wearer has animated them off.

+There are two other restrictions upon upload, namely:
+- The Entry and Exit point may at max be 2 meters apart.
+- There may at max be 6 stations on the avatar.
+Any more will be disabled.

 ## Parameters and Options